gthvn1/xcpng-cli/README.md

 # xcpng-cli

 - For now, it is just some simple Python scripts (well, actually just one :) to retrieve information about the disks, but eventually, we aim to build something more interactive, like the [Ranger file manager](https://github.com/ranger/ranger).
+  - repl.py: that runs in interactive mode and just setup a xapi session
+  - xcpng-cli.py: dumps some info about VM, SR and VDI
+  - vhd-hierarchy.py: dumps hierarchy of VDIs under `/var/run/sr-mount/`
+- It runs on python-2.7.5
+- And it was **tested a little little bit** on xcpng 8.3

+### repl.py
 - You can use `repl.py` in interactive mode.
 Then you have a session open and can run command easily:
 ```sh
 # python -i repl.py